someobserver/recurgence/math/05-semantic-mass/index.md

 - $\rho(p, t)$ is the constraint density, given by $\rho(p, t) = 1/\det(g_{ij}(p, t))$, encoding the tightness of local semantic geometry,
 - $A(p, t)$ is the attractor stability field, measuring the local tendency of a semantic state to return after perturbation.

-Semantic mass $M(p, t)$ acts as the principal source term for semantic curvature, anchoring persistent structures within the semantic manifold.
-Regions of high $M$ function as stable attractors, exerting a stabilizing influence on the evolution of coherence fields and modulating the propagation of recursive processes.
+Semantic mass $M(p, t)$ is the principal source term for semantic curvature, anchoring persistent structures within the semantic manifold.
+Regions of high $M$ are stable attractors, exerting a stabilizing influence on the evolution of coherence fields and modulating the propagation of recursive processes.
 The persistence of high-mass structures follows from their recursive depth, constraint density, and local stability, independent of their propositional content.

 ---